ThoughtfulMind/VacStance/README.md

 4. Download SpaCy's English model: `python -m spacy download en`
 5. Update the `config.json` file with your local OS variables.

-Important note: Not all scripts that were run are included in this repository.
+Important note: Not all scripts that were run on this project are included in this repository.

 ## Repository structure